feihong/static-site-boilerplate/README.md

 sudo tar -C /usr/local --strip-components 1 -xJf nodejs.tar.xz
 ```

-Once Node.js has been installed, run this to install Stylus:
+Once Node.js has been installed, you can use npm to install the CoffeeScript and Stylus packages:

 ```
-npm install stylus -g
+npm install -g stylus coffee-script
 ```